cesar-guillen/cesar-guillen.github.io/_posts/2025-03-02-TwoMillion.md

 ![2million](assets/images/2million/Pasted image 20250302095018.png)

 I tried the common privilege escalation vectors such as setuid binaries, sudo -l, and running linpeas but none gave me a clear pathway.
+I also tried to explore the database since we have the credentials but there was nothing too interesting.
 At this point I had to get antoher nudge which was to check emails.
-Looking around for common email files I found the `var/mail/admin` file which contained and email sent to admin which contained information about an unpatched CVE which the server is vulnerable to.
+Looking around for common email files I found the `var/mail/admin` file which contained and email sent to admin which contained information about an unpatched CVE to which the server is vulnerable to.

 ```
 admin@2million:/var/mail$ cat admin